zukiapp/documentation/README.md

 ![All Issues](screenshots/AllIssues.png?raw=true)

-The tab on the right has all the issues of the projects you are involved.
+This list contains all the issues of the projects you are involved.
 Those issues are sorted by Last activity, so recently updated issues are closer to the top of the list.

 Search issues
 -------------